 In the summer we transition to a produce farm market.
 Farm fresh produce are what the Browns are known for.
 At our farm in Ross we grow sweet corn, beans, tomatoes, watermelon, cantaloupe, peppers, cabbage and much more.
 Our sweet corn is a local favorite; we hand pick and sell thousands of dozens each year.
-Inside the market we also carry Amish canned goods, baked goods, salad dressings, and other goodies.
+Inside the market we also carry Amish canned goods, baked goods, salad dressings, snacks, cheeses and other goodies.

 The fall brings a rainbow of color and a large selection to meet your fall decorating needs.
 We grow our own corn stalk bundles, Indian corn, squash, assorted gourds, mums, and of course, pumpkins in all shapes and sizes.
 School groups attend educational sessions during the week, and the Browns welcome private parties on the weekends.
 Please call in advance to make your educational session reservation.

 Brown’s fall family activities include a pick your own pumpkin patch, hayrides, a corn maze, straw maze, farm animals, picnic area, play area, and lots of photo opportunities.
 We would love to have you visit and see what we have to offer at the farm.
 Or just stop in and say “howdy”.

 So who is behind the farm anyway?
 Who, exactly, are the Browns?